JANECEA/FileSurfer/docs/UserGuide.md

    - **Refresh**: Reload the current directory's contents.
    - **Powershell**: Open the current directory in powershell.
    - **Path Bar**: displays the path to the current directory.
 Is editable.
-   - **Search Bar** (Top-Right):
-      - The search bar allows you to quickly find files and directories by name within the current directory or the entire system.
+   - **Search Bar** (Top-Right): Allows you to quickly find files and directories within the current directory or the entire system.
-      - After inputting your query, press enter to start searching.
-      - To stop searching click the `X` button which appears in place of the magnifying glass.

 2. **Second toolbar**:
    - **New file** and **New directory**: create a new file or directory in the current directory.